 Leg pain and lower leg pain are problems our podiatrists treat at our friendly, award-winning Northwest Indiana podiatry office (we have won the “Best Podiatrist” award from the Post-Tribune and the “Best of the Region” award from the NWI Times repeatedly!
 Read patient reviews of our care by clicking here.
+To learn about Dr. Nirenberg read his biography by clicking here.

 Leg pain can be related to the foot or foot pain can be related to the leg.
 Our northwest Indiana podiatrist office treat leg pain that is related to the foot.
 Pain in the lower leg can affect your ability to walk or exercise and may keep you awake at night.